Soups and Stews / Carrot and Parsnip Soup

 Instructions

 • Preheat the oven to 200°C (400°F).
 Scrub the parsnips and carrots, then top and tail them.
 There's no need to peel these vegetables.
-Cut into rounds about 2cm (¾ in.) in size and add to a large baking dish.
+Cut into rounds about 2 cm (¾ in.) thick and add to a large baking dish.

 • Peel the onion and cut into thick strips.
-Add to the baking dish with the garlic, oil, herbs, salt, and pepper.
+Add to the baking dish with the garlic (skin on), oil, herbs, salt, and pepper.

 • Once the vegetables have cooked, cool slightly before removing the garlic cloves from their skin.
 Transfer everything to a large pot and add the vegetable broth.
 Mix with an immersion blender until smooth.